itsjavi/fontawesome-iconpicker/README.md

     searchInFooter: false, // If true, the search will be added to the footer instead of the title
     mustAccept: false, // only applicable when there's an iconpicker-btn-accept button in the popover footer
     selectedCustomClass: 'bg-primary', // Appends this class when to the selected item
-    icons: [], // list of icon classes (declared at the bottom of this script for maintainability)
+    icons: [], // list of icon objects [{title:String, searchTerms:String}].
+By default, all Font Awesome icons are included.
     fullClassFormatter: function(val) {
         return 'fa ' + val;
     },